Where Biden’s racial justice agenda stands

 Meanwhile, Biden’s decision to forgive up to $20,000 in student loans was also a major step toward erasing the racial wealth gap.

-About 24 percent of Black adults have federal student loan debt, compared to only 14 percent of white adults, according to CNBC + Acorn’s Invest in You Student Loan Survey.
+About 24 percent of Black adults have federal student loan debt, compared to only 14 percent of white adults, according to the CNBC + Acorns Invest in You Student Loan Survey.

 On average, Black college graduates owe $7,400 more than their white peers when they graduate, according to the Brookings Institution.
 Four years after graduation, Black borrowers owe an average of $52,726, compared to $28,006 for white college graduates.

-Still, advocates say upwards of $50,000 forgiveness is needed to truly begin addressing the racial wealth gap.
+Still, advocates say upward of $50,000 forgiveness is needed to truly begin addressing the racial wealth gap.
 And now, Biden’s loan forgiveness plan faces challenges before the Supreme Court.